pszrk/Crypto-Api/README.md

 How to use:
 to use the API, send a POST request to the '/api/stats' endpoint with a JSON object containing the 'name' parameter
 example using cURL:
-curl -X POST -H "Content-Type: application/json" -d '{"name": "bitcoin"}' http://localhost:5000/api/stats
-review the response from the API to get statistics for that cryptocurrency.
+curl -X POST -H "Content-Type: application/json" -d '{"name": "bitcoin"}' https://testaccount0.pythonanywhere.com/api/stats review the response from the API to get statistics for that cryptocurrency.

-alternatively use the webpage in main.html to interact with the API.
+alternatively: use the webpage titled main.html to interact with the API.

 TODO: add database to cache results of api requests
 implement automated testing